lutfumertceylan/mywebsite/_posts/2020-07-04-ato-and-data-leakage-via-cors-misc.md

   - bugbounty
   - write-up
   - poc
-excerpt: 'EN \| Account Takeover and Senstive Data Leakage via CORS Misconfiguration'
+excerpt: 'EN \| Account Takeover and Sensitive Data Leakage via CORS Misconfiguration'
 ---

 In June of this year, I found a CORS Misconfiguration vulnerability in a datacenter company.
 The system was very simple, a PUT command sent to the API Server